sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 ## Appreciate your hard work

 Navigate to your website's custom domain name and ensure it is being served over HTTPS.
 Verify the HTTP to HTTPS redirection is working as expected by entering a URL starting with HTTP (it should 301 to HTTPS).
-And, finally, use [HTTP/2 Test](https://tools.keycdn.com/) to verify HTTP/2 is functioning as expected.
+And, finally, use [HTTP/2 Test Tool](https://tools.keycdn.com/http2-test) to verify HTTP/2 is functioning as expected.

 Huzzah!
 You've now gone from Zero to HTTP/2 with AWS and Hugo.
 Please feel free to share your success stories in the comments section below.